Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

     - An appropriate visualization technique, as a Python function, that can create graphs and diagrams that highlight the salient properties of the data set.
+    - An appropriate data transmission method, as a Python function, that can transform the data into any format required by other external tools.